linxGnu/mssqlx/README.md

 * Builtin layer/extension to [sqlx](http://jmoiron.github.io/sqlx).
 * Auto proxy for any master-slave, master-master databases.
 Compatible with Wsrep, Galera Cluster and others.
-* Auto and lightweight round-robin balancer of `select/show queries` on slaves (by defaults) or masters.
+* Auto and lightweight round-robin balancer for queries.
-* `update/delete/insert queries` are executed on a chosen master at a time.
 * Builtin error handling for Wsrep, Galera and some database drivers.
+Retry when failed.
 * Auto health checking.

+For more detail of api, please refer to [godoc](https://godoc.org/github.com/linxGnu/mssqlx)

 ## In production